 Landlord Responsibility for Dog Bites

-In certain circumstances, courts have found landlords to be liable for injuries caused by a tenant's dog.
-A landlord's personal responsibility depends heavily on the facts of the particular case.
-For example, as a landlord you are more likely to be held responsible if you were aware of the dog's previously violent or aggressive behavior, you had the legal power to remove the dog from the premises, and you chose not to do so.
+Courts have found landlords liable for injuries when a tenant's dog bites.
+A landlord's personal responsibility depends on the facts of the particular case.
+For example, as a landlord, you are more likely responsible if you:

 Get a Review of Your Dog Bite Claim